whitetark/Scieence/front/IDEAS.md

 3. Initial Load in Searchpage shouldn't create a search query
 4. Don't forget about ErrorPage
 5. Modul Routing
-6. Two requests instead of one (Because Of Strict Mode)
+6. Think about LoadingBar component

 Plan:
 Auth-Context Arc

-1. Create a modal where user can change his password and log out
-2. Favorite user articles are showed in Favorites pages
+1. Favorite user articles are showed in Favorites pages
-3. Set a correct error flow.
-Initial load errors are not showed, Error which was created by user are shown on error page or in login-register modals.
+2. Set a correct error flow.
+Initial load errors are not showed, Error which was created by user are shown on error page.
-4. Initial update user request needs fixes
-5. React Queries instead of useeffects

 Search Articles Arc
 inc